e-chan1007/nuxt-firebase/packages/docs/guide/configuration.md

 2. Parse this value as JSON
 3. Parse this value as the file path of the JSON file
 4. Use this value as the credential

+**If you use Admin SDK, be careful not to publish the credential file.
+Make sure that the file is `gitignored`.**

 ## `disableAdminSDK`